karmakandil/RecruitmentSubsystem/REC-020_TESTING_GUIDE.md

 **Steps:**
 1. Submit feedback (score: 80, comments: "Initial feedback")
+2. Open panel coordination view
+3. Verify your feedback shows as submitted
-2. Submit feedback again for the same interview
+4. Submit feedback again for the same interview
-3. Enter new score: `90`
+5. Enter new score: `90`
-4. Enter new comments: `"Updated: Excellent candidate"`
+6. Enter new comments: `"Updated: Excellent candidate"`
-5. Submit
+7. Submit

 **Expected Results:**
 - ✅ Existing feedback is updated (not duplicated)
 - ✅ New score and comments replace old values
 - ✅ `updatedAt` timestamp changes
 - ✅ `createdAt` timestamp remains unchanged
+- ✅ Panel view shows updated score and comments
+- ✅ Average score recalculates with new value

 **Verify:**
 - Database has only ONE record for this interviewer + interview
 - Record shows updated values
 - Timestamps are correct
+- Panel view reflects updates

 ---